deanbgiving1/Territory/README.md

 if __name__ == "__main__":
     train_q_learning_ai(episodes=50)   <-- change this number

 After each game finishes, the game data is logged and the q table is updated.
-As the Q-table grows with more simulations, performance may degrade.
+As the Q-table grows with more simulations, it may be more intensive on your computer.
 If you run too many simulations, the game could slow down or even crash.
 It’s recommended to limit the number of simulations when training the AI.

 UPDATE -- Added Improved UI for local games!